-This year we are offering an extra training day for TA’s who want a greater challenge.
-Thursday evenings will provide a progression for more experienced TA’s getting ready to transition to Youth Development.
+We offer an extra training day for TA’s who want a greater challenge.
+Thursday nights will provide a progression for more experienced TA’s getting ready to transition to Youth Development.
 Learn to Train is part of Cross Country Canada’s Long Term Athlete Development Plan.
-In the Learn to Train stage of development, athletes focus on enhancing basic skills to excel in cross-country skiing.
+In the Learn to Train stage of development, athletes focus on enhancing basic skills in order to excel in cross-country skiing.

 - TA skiers who want to increase their frequency and intensity of training.

 - TA Tuesdays 6:30 PM – 8 PM